taraspatyanok-ai/My-Project/README.md

 # My-Project

 # First steps in IT

 # I can't believe its working

 # Try some changes from another branch

-# wrighting it frop home laptop
+# i wrote it from home laptop

+Checked in local and added wit new brunch